acevedomiguel/jekyll_ts/readme.md

 ## Update

-Plugin will maintain the same route of the .js file to the .ts file
+Plugin will maintain the same route of the .js file respect to the .ts file

 ```
 _source/my_folder/ts/file.ts

 # will be saved as

 _site/my_folder/js/file.js
 ```